tuftsdatalab/tuftsWorkshops/docs/machine-learning/supervised/multivariate-regression.md

 Here we see that while the VIF values of `WEIGHT` and `BMI` do not go over 5, we see in the correlation plot that these variables are indeed highly correlated.
 Also, when `BMI` is added to `model3` we see that the VIF values for `WEIGHT` and `BMI` are bumped up closer to 5.

+??? question "Why do you think that BMI has a lower VIF than WEIGHT?"
+    Weight is used to calculate BMI.
+However, BMI also captures information about height which isn't captured by our WEIGHT variable.

 ## References

 - [STHDA](http://www.sthda.com/english/articles/38-regression-model-validation/158-regression-model-accuracy-metrics-r-square-aic-bic-cp-and-more/)